GeorgeKstr/QuakeC-advanced-UI-library/README.md

 1. Clone or download the QuakeC UI Library repository.
 2. Integrate the library into your QuakeC project.
-3. Utilize the provided functions and examples to create custom user interfaces tailored to your game or application.
+3. Utilize the provided functions and examples(work in progress) to create custom user interfaces tailored to your game or application.